Making Diwali Understandable: How To Explain Diwali to a Child

 Goddess Lakshmi | Blessings of wealth and prosperity |

 These legends and stories are passed down through generations and hold great cultural and spiritual significance.
-By sharing them with children, we can help them understand the deeper meaning behind Diwali and appreciate the values of goodness, victory, and abundance that the festival represents.
+By sharing them when you explain Diwali to a child, we can help them understand the deeper meaning behind Diwali and appreciate the values of goodness, victory, and abundance that the festival represents.

 Diwali traditions and rituals